tina4stack/tina4-php/docs/installation/install-php.md

 ### Step 1  - Download PHP

-Head to the PHP page and download the current stable version for your Operating System.
+Head to the PHP page and download the current stable Zip version for your Operating System.

 Here's the link : [PHP](https://www.php.net/downloads.php)